 Fun fact, I once accidentally shaved my head

 Mortified, I had no choice but to quickly shave off the rest.
 I was rushing because, believe it or not, I was visiting a Zen Temple to try Zazen for the first time with some friends.
-As I took off my hat to give my friends their laughter moment, I knew that deep down they were impressed at my commitment to the full-monty monastic experience.
+As I took off my hat to give my friends their laughter moment, I knew that deep down they were impressed at my full-monty commitment to this monastic experience.

 The difference between trying meditation, and meditating?

-My depth knew that starting the path, of which meditation is part, would be life-changing (as indeed it has).
+At a depth level I knew that starting the path, of which meditation is part, would be life-changing (as indeed it has been).
 I knew I couldn’t just meditate once a day and not change anything else.
-So the first few times I tried it, I think it was too scary to my status quo.
+The first few times I tried it, then, it was too scary to my status quo.
 It would shine a light on how I was living my life and I wasn’t ready for that.

 It’s not just about time on the cushion

-I’d been experiencing anger – and it felt like it was getting out of control.
-Anger tells us we need to change something, and it was surfacing because I’d held something down for too long.
+I’d been experiencing anger that felt like it was getting out of control.
+Anger tells us we need to change something, and it was surfacing because I’d held things down for too long.

-More importantly for me, though, was the shame I felt about my behavior when the anger leaked out.
-Now, don’t get me wrong, I wasn’t hurting people or even being mean to anyone.
-It manifested inwardly, most obviously about public smoking, where I was actively hating people who subjected me to a little cigarette smoke.
+More motivating for me, though, was the shame I felt about my behavior when the anger leaked out.
+Now, don’t get me wrong, I wasn’t hurting people or even being mean to friends.
+As a self-tyrant my stuff tends to manifest inwardly.
 Eventually, I was so embarrassed by a couple of childish reactions I had in public that I wanted to do something about my anger.
 I realized there must be a way to counteract, or replace these angry states.
 Being a modern kind of guy, I googled “antidote to anger”.

 Where does your karma lead you?

 My orientation has always been more to Eastern practices than, say, Christian ones.
-After viewing various resources then, I quickly settled on a half page Buddhist prayer on loving kindness.
+After viewing various resources then, I quickly settled on a half-page Buddhist prayer on loving kindness.
 “May you be well and happy, May you be free from suffering and the causes of suffering,” and so on.”
-I printed and memorized it, and began reciting it as I walked around the streets of Tokyo.
+I printed and memorized it and began reciting it as I walked around the busy city streets.

-It sure felt better than angry, unconscious states I’d been putting up with.
-And it signaled my choice to start making changes which, as expected, did change my life.
-From meditating regularly at home and then doing a retreat, to meeting teachers, moving to a meditation center, and this month moving into a house in Calgary that aims to create a space for others to find and follow the path.
+It sure felt better than the angry, unconscious states I’d been putting up with.
+And it signaled my choice to start making changes which, as expected, did alter my life.
+I went from meditating regularly at home and then doing a retreat, to meeting teachers, moving to a meditation center, and then sharing a house in Calgary that offers a space for others to find and follow the path.

 For me then, the practices that have helped most have been mindfulness of the breath and body, doing mantras and Karma Yoga (service, or meditation in action of which this blog is an example).
 These can all be actively used as you go about your day to stay in better states.